Wiring Notes and Related

 aggressive plumbing fluxes.

 Lead Poisoning?...Hogwash!
-Finally, the smoke coming off a solder joint as you're soldering is from the flux, and not from the lead, so relax about any alleged dangers from lead fumes!
-The melting point of eutectic (electronic lead-tin alloy) solder is around 390DegF, and while your soldering iron may even be heating it up way above that, it is still WAAAAY below the 3000DegF boiling temp of lead, needed to release the (deadly) lead fumes.
-Sure, the odd molecule of lead might be released (water releases molecules and evaporates at room temps too!), but there is a higher danger to the solderer from exposure to cosmic radiation from the Kuiper Belt than from those few molecules maybe being liberated!
+Finally, the smoke coming off a solder joint as you're soldering is from the flux cooking off, and not from the lead, so relax about any alleged dangers from lead fumes!
+The melting point of eutectic (electronic lead-tin alloy) solder is around 390DegF, and while your soldering iron is even heating it up somewhat above that, it is still WAAAAY below the 3180DegF boiling temp of lead, needed to release the (deadly) lead fumes.
+Sure, the odd molecule of lead might be released (water releases molecules and evaporates at room, and even frozen temps too!), but there is a higher danger to the solderer from exposure to cosmic radiation from the Kuiper Belt than from those few lead molecules maybe being liberated!
 Safety concerns of lead fumes from soldering are completely overblown by safety nannies who attended Basket-Weaving or Women's Studies classes in school, instead of Physics, where they might possibly have learned about properties of materials in the real world, and how things made of them work!
 A little fan to dissipate the (not so deadly) smoke, so you can see what you're doing at the joint, will help!

 External sources are attributed where possible.
 Otherwise this information is Copyright © 2018.
 Ronald Kwas.
 The term Volvo is used for reference only.
 I have no affiliation with this company, other than to try to keep its products working for me, help other enthusiasts do the same, and also present my highly opinionated results of the use of their products here.
 The information presented comes from my own experience and carefully considered opinion, and can be used (or not!), or ridiculed and laughed at around the watercooler, or worshipped, at the readers discretion.
 As with any recipe, your results may vary, and you are, and will always be, in charge of your own knuckles!